lionelmace/iks-lab/book/docker-push.md

     ```
     You should get a namespace called **lab-registry**

-1. If you're using your own account, create a namespace such as **lab-registry**
+1. If you're using your own account, create a namespace such as **lab-lastname**
     ```sh
-    ibmcloud cr namespace-add lab-registry
+    ibmcloud cr namespace-add lab-<lastname>
     ```

 1. **Push** the image to your private image registry.